eecs110/winter2019/course-files/projects/project_01/README.md

 ## Due
 * Get as much as you can done for homework 3<br>**Due Tu, Feb 19 at 11:59PM**
 * Entire project<br>**Due Tu, Feb 26 at 11:59PM**.
 Late penaly of 20% for projects that are 48 hours late.
 No projects will be accepted after that.

+## Project Showcase
+What a fantastic set of submissions.
+Take a look at your [collective excellence](https://photos.app.goo.gl/cFWF13ARLgm74mVP6).
+Well done, everyone.